 Campuses are provided with electronic equipment requests forms in an effort to determine their campus needs prior to the submission of the ESSA Consolidated Application for Federal Funding.
 Each campus intending to use federal funds for electronic equipment must submit a list of each item to be purchased, along with the quantity, price and the location of where the items will be utilized/stored is required.
 The need for such items be identified in the campus comprehensive needs assessment and the CIP activity.
 The campus must also submit answers to the ESSA Use of Funds Questionnaire which justify the need and proposed use of each item to be purchased.
-The questionnaire must be attached to the PR and the items that are being ordered on the PR must match the items specified in the questionnaire.
-Internal controls include the following:
+This questionnaire must be attached to the PR and the items that are being ordered on the PR must match the items specified in the questionnaire.

 - 1.)
 Safeguarding controls for all equipment, supplies and materials must be in place. - 2.)
-Location where the supplies/materials/equipment will be utilized and/or stored must be documented on all PRs. - 3.)
-Distribution logs must be in place as part of your internal controls. - 4.)
-Electronic equipment costing more than \$150, but less than \$5,000 will now be purchased under object code 6398-62/65. - 5.)
-Fixed assets costing more than \$5,000 will fall under 6639-62/65.
+Location where the supplies/materials/equipment will be utilized and/or stored must be documented on all PRs.
+In addition, distribution logs must be in place as part of the internal controls. - 3.)
+Electronic equipment costing more than \$150, but less than \$5,000 will now be purchased under object code 6398. - 6398-62 Computer equipment for instruction - 6398-65 Computer equipment for non-instruction - 4.)
+Fixed assets costing more than \$5,000 will fall under 6639-65.

-A copy of the District/Campus Improvement Plan Activity noted in the electronic equipment request.
 Once the ESSA application is submitted to TEA, the campuses can start the purchasing process by initiating a Purchase Request in the BusinessPLUS system and must include the location number of where items will be utilized and/or stored.

-The TEA Inventory Disposition Form is required to report items that will be disposed, missing or reported as stolen.
+The TEA Inventory Disposition Form and the BISD Fixed Asset Disposition/Transfer forms are both required for items that will be disposed, transferred, lost or reported stolen.